quyenphanlyons/ci-assessment/README.md

 # FAANG Stock Data Automation
 Author: Quyen Phan

-This repository contains a command-line–based workflow that automates the retrieval and visualization of recent stock market data for 5 major tech companies FAANG
+This repository contains a command-line based workflow that automates the retrieval and visualisation of recent stock market data for 5 major tech companies (the so-called FAANG):
 - Facebook (META)
 - Apple (AAPL)
 - Amazon (AMZN)